 - Small flathead screwdriver.

-- A prop stick to help the hood stay in place; actually, I prefer having an assistant hold the hood for me while I perform this (more on this later).
+- A prop stick to help the hood stay in place.
+I prefer having an assistant hold the hood for me while I perform this (more on this later).

 Duration

-Handling vehicle repair in a DIY fashion is often in phases: from the beginner (at the start, to the intermediate (after a while) to the advanced (after many years of wrenching and improving on the overall business of wrenching).
+Handling vehicle repair in a DIY fashion is often in phases: from the beginner (at the start, to the intermediate (after a while), to the advanced (after many years of wrenching and improving on the overall business of fixing your vehicle).

 That said, for the absolute beginner DIY person, this task should take 10 minutes max (or, slightly less).